 She is currently advising a group of forces on the WTR implications of significant changes to shift arrangements.

 Victoria has extensive experience of employment cases involving firearms and firearms officers.
+Victoria also has considerable experience of making successful applications for private or closed hearings on grounds of National Security, PII or sensitive discrimination claims.

 Notable police law cases include: